thradams/cake/ownership.md

     fclose(f);
 ```

+**Note:** The owner qualifier is actually a macro and the real keyword is _Owner.
+Being a macro have an advantage that it can be defined to nothing for compilers that don't implement ownership.
+For this job we can include <ownership.h>, but this details will be omitted for now.

 **Rule**: An **owner object** is always the unique owner of the referenced object.

 **Rule**: When owner objects are copied the ownership is transfered.